ibexa/documentation-developer/docs/templating/embed_and_list_content/list_content.md

 # List content

-To render a list of content items, for example, content in a folder, blog posts in a blog, and so on, you can use one of two methods:
+To render a list of content items, for example, content in a folder, or blog posts in a blog, you can use one of two methods:

 - use a [Query type](#list-children-with-query-type)
 - create a content type with a [Content Query Field](#list-children-in-content-query-field)